-Add engine coolant only to the coolant reservoir.
+Add engine coolant only to the recovery reservoir.
 If the coolant level is low, add to the reservoir a 50/50 mixture of water and the type of engine coolant that Ford specifies.
 You may add water by itself only in an emergency, but you should replace it with a 50/50 mixture as soon as possible.
-Check the engine coolant again the next few times you drive your vehicle.